Human-in-the-Loop Intelligence

 Answer gap analysis questions to help the AI identify additional reclassifiable assets

 No report is generated until the accountant explicitly authorizes it.
-The final review screen presents a complete summary of all classifications, cost allocations, and any outstanding inquiries.
-The accountant must confirm the study before export.
-This is a deliberate professional sign-off that creates a defensible record of the accountant's review and approval.
+The final review screen presents a complete summary of all classifications, cost allocations, outstanding inquiries, and any release notes from our QA team.
+The accountant must confirm the study before export — this is a deliberate professional sign-off that creates a defensible record of the accountant's review and approval.

 How Human-in-the-Loop Supports Audit Defense